Email delivery

 If you prefer not to share the username and password for the email, we recommend setting up a dedicated mailbox specifically for notifications.

-Expand Advanced to set:
+Expand the Advanced section to configure:

 Display name.
 The name which recipients see when receiving emails.
 Default is the SMTP account email.
 You can define your custom Display name.